 Collecting Forensic Information

-Most states executing the death penalty have moved to the use of outside providers for monitoring and initiating lethal injection.
-All authorities agree that participation in executions is inappropriate for healthcare staff with a patient-provider relationship to the inmate population.
+Most states that still have the death penalty use outside providers for monitoring and initiating lethal injection.
+All authorities agree that participation in executions is inappropriate for healthcare staff with a patient-provider relationship to the incarcerated population.

 Ethical conflict can develop regarding treatment choices during hunger strikes.
 Most certainly, monitoring the health status of a striking inmate would be beneficent and nonmalfesent care.
-The dilemma begins if healthcare staff are asked to force feed (tube feed) the starving inmate.
-Military nurses can also be called upon to initiate force-feeding as indicated by the controversy surrounding Guantanamo Bay inmates.
+The dilemma begins if healthcare staff are asked to force feed (tube feed) the starving patient, like they were during the Quantanamo Bay controversy.
 Practitioners are mixed on a response to this request.
 Although there is no clear consensus, the Federal Bureau of Prisons has a program statement on hunger strikes indicating force-feeding is a medical decision based on emergent life threatening criteria.
-Additional information on managing hunger striking inmates can be found on the Essentials of Correctional Nursing blog and the Jail Medicine blog.
+Additional information on managing hunger striking inmates can be found on the Jail Medicine blog.

 Involvement in inmate discipline can also result in an ethical dilemma.
-For the most part, healthcare staff should not be involved in disciplinary action or disciplinary committees determining actions in the facility in which they work.
+For the most part, healthcare staff should not be involved in disciplinary action or disciplinary committees determining actions in the facility in which they work, unless their role is one of advocate (for example, providing supportive information about the patient’s mental health to a disciplinary committee).
 However, involvement becomes necessary when a staff member has witnessed or is the receiver of wrongful action.
 It is appropriate to provide factual objective testimony in order to maintain security in the facility and the safety of other inmates and staff members.

 Healthcare providers often get queries from custody staff about the health condition of particular inmates, often related to infectious diseases or mental health.
-Health care status may be inferred by type of services provided to specific inmates or special needs issues (bottom bunk, food privileges, etc).
+Health care status may be inferred by the type of services provided to specific inmates or special needs issues (bottom bunk, special diet, etc).
 In these situations, it is important to carefully share needed information which will minimally jeopardize patient confidentiality.
-The specific need can be shared (bottom bunk) without sharing the diagnosis (epilepsy).
+The specific need can be shared (bottom bunk) without sharing the diagnosis (seizure disorder).

 Correctional nursing can seem like a minefield of ethical challenges.
 By standing firmly on a foundation of the ethical principles of beneficence and nonmalfeasance while engaging the principles of the Code of Ethics for Nurses, we give our best to our patients.